outreachy/website/CODE-OF-CONDUCT.md

-# Outreachy Community Code of Conduct
+# Outreachy Community Code of Conduct best one

 _last edited - August 16, 2020_